The Best Volunteer Opportunities for Divers Worldwide

 What they offer divers

-With two locations in Mexico along the Caribbean coast, GVI offers both the opportunity to learn how to dive (if you are not already certified) earning an internationally recognized diving qualification and the chance to contribute towards crucial coral reef research.
-For new divers, you can gain certification through Rescue Diver on a 5 week expedition or up to Divemaster during a 10 week expedition in Pez Maya.
+GVI’s location in Mexico along the Caribbean coast, offers both the opportunity to learn how to dive (if you are not already certified) earning an internationally recognized diving qualification and the chance to contribute towards crucial coral reef research.
+For new divers, you can gain your PADI Open Water and Rescue Diver Certification on a 8 week expedition or up to Divemaster during a 24 week expedition in Pez Maya.
+At the end of the expedition divers will also have their PADI Specialty Certification in Coral Reef Research.
+Volunteers are also able to take their training further by gaining their PADI IDC and MSDT instructor qualifications.

 It may sound complicated, but on all GVI expeditions, volunteers are given complete training in scientific methods and continued lessons in species identification and conservation concepts.